Urticaria

 • Release of histamine, bradykinin, leukotriene C4, prostaglandin D2 and other vasoactive substances from mast cells and basophils in the dermis

-• Extravasation of fluid into dermis due to release of above substances, resulting in formation of urticarial lesion
+• Extravasation of fluid into the dermis due to the release of the above substances, resulting in the formation of a urticarial lesion

 • Intense pruritus as a result of histamine release

-On physical examination, urticaria is characterised by the following features:
+On physical examination, urticaria is characterized by the following features:

 • Blanching, raised palpable wheals or hives